Melting of the two-dimensional solid phase in the Gaussian-core model: Self-consistent Harmonic Approximation for the 2D Solid Melting

-The numerical calculation of the set of integrals that determine $A_{\parallel}(\textbf R)$ and $A_{\perp}(\textbf R)$ is needed to determine the values of $\omega_\parallel(\textbf{R})$ and $\omega_\perp(\textbf{R})$ for each $\mathbf{R}$.
-With this information at hand, the solution of the system of Eqs.~(\ref{consistencyrelationsexact}) is now possible.
-For comparison, in Fig.~(\ref{lamechangesexact}), we show the behavior of $r_1$ and $r_2$ at zero and at the meting temperature as a function of the scaled density $\rho r_0^2$.
-We observe that the value of $\mu$ decreases with temperatures at all densities while $(2\mu+\lambda)$ displays a weak non-monotonical behavior with temperature.
-Also we should notice the discontinuity of the elastic coefficients at the melting temperature, as expected in $KT$ like transitions.
-Finally, we can also observe the expected behavior of the transversal elastic coefficient ($\mu$) as the density is increased for a system exhibiting a reentrant melting as the GCM.
+In the second column of Fig.~(\ref{fig1}), we show a comparison between the values of $\mu$ and $2\mu + \lambda$, at zero and at the meting temperature, as the density is increased.
+We observe that the value of $\mu$ decreases with temperatures at all densities, while $(2\mu+\lambda)$ displays a weak non-monotonical behavior with temperature.

+Finally, the melting curve in the temperature versus density plane can be observed in Fig.~(\ref{figfinal}) in green.
+A detailed analysis of this phase diagram for the GCM and its comparison with equivalent results using different techniques will be presented in the following sections.
+However, we can anticipate that direct comparison with simulation results lead us to conclude that this mean-field technique overestimates significantly the maximum melting temperature of the model.
+Nevertheless, the SCHA developed in this work has the merit of being a novel mean field calculation describing properly the ground-state properties of the system as well as the qualitative behavior of the 2D solid phase and its melting.